Eve0902/DirectVan/README.md

-# VanBB
+# DirectVan
-This is a chatBot for Vancouver Recycling system
+This is a chatBot for Vancouver Recycling system.
 You can directly type your questions to this chatBot and get an answer.
-For example, you can directly ask that how to throw an air conditioner.
+For example:
+- you: where can I directly recycle conditional?
+- ChatBot: This item can be dropped off at your local recycling depot.
+To find out which depot near you accepts this item, please visit MetroVancouverRecycles or call the Recycling Council of British Columbia Hotline 604-732-9253.

+//Due to the limit of buget to support the Azure QnA service, it cannot work now.